anz-bank/sysl/pkg/log/examples.md

     // this is a logger based on the logrus standard logger logger := loggers.NewStandardLogger()

-    // AddLogger returns a new context
+    // WithLogger returns a new context
-    ctx = sysllogger.AddLogger(ctx, logger)
+    ctx = log.WithLogger(ctx, logger)
 }
 ```